helio/blender-asset-tracer/docs/installation.rst

 BAT🦇 can be installed with `pip`::

-    pip install blender-asset-tracer
+    pip3 install blender-asset-tracer

 Requirements and Dependencies
 -----------------------------

-In order to run BAT you need Python 3.5; BAT always targets the Python version used in the `latest Blender release`_.
+In order to run BAT you need Python 3.5 or newer; BAT always targets the Python version used in the `latest Blender release`_.

 .. _`latest Blender release`: https://www.blender.org/download